Two-way player: Basketball

 A two-way player in basketball excels at both the offensive side of the game and the defensive side of the game.

 Some of the best two-way players in the National Basketball Association (NBA) have been awarded the NBA Defensive Player of the Year Award.
 Michael Jordan, Hakeem Olajuwon, David Robinson, Kevin Garnett, and Giannis Antetokounmpo are the only Defensive Player of the Year winners to have also won the NBA Most Valuable Player Award (MVP) during their careers.
 Jordan, Olajuwon, and Antetokounmpo won both awards in the same season.

 In the Women's National Basketball Association, Yolanda Griffith, Sheryl Swoopes, Lisa Leslie, Lauren Jackson, Candace Parker, Tamika Catchings, Sylvia Fowles, and A'ja Wilson have won both the WNBA Most Valuable Player Award and the WNBA Defensive Player of the Year Award.
-Griffith, Swoopes, Leslie, Jackson, and Wilson won both awards in the same year, with Swoopes doing so twice.
+Griffith, Swoopes, Leslie, Jackson, and Wilson won both awards in the same year, with Swoopes and Wilson doing so twice.